ry2009/QualAgent/README.md

 **Requirement**: Fork Agent-S and use modular messaging structure

-**Our Implementation**: Built deep architectural integration with Agent-S Manager/Worker components plus our own QualGent Verifier/Supervisor, creating a 5-agent ecosystem instead of the required 4.
+**My Implementation**: Built deep architectural integration with Agent-S Manager/Worker components plus my own QualGent Verifier/Supervisor, creating a 5-agent ecosystem instead of the required 4.
 We preserved Agent-S's strengths while adding strategic oversight and advanced verification that the instructions didn't require.

 ## Enhanced AndroidWorld Integration

 **Requirement**: Integrate android_world with one task like "settings_wifi"

-**Our Implementation**: Connected to AndroidWorld's full 116-task library across 20 real applications with dynamic task instantiation.
+**My Implementation**: Connected to AndroidWorld's full 116-task library across 20 real applications with dynamic task instantiation.
 Instead of testing one scenario, we created a platform that can execute millions of unique test variations with real Android device integration.

 ## Advanced Multi-Provider LLM Architecture

 **Requirement**: Use Gemini 2.5 or mock LLM for supervisor

-**Our Implementation**: Built comprehensive support for OpenAI, Anthropic, and Google models with intelligent agent assignment, automatic fallbacks, and cost optimization.
+**My Implementation**: Built comprehensive support for OpenAI, Anthropic, and Google models with intelligent agent assignment, automatic fallbacks, and cost optimization.
 Each agent can use the optimal model for its specific task rather than being locked to one provider.

 ## Production-Grade Error Recovery

 **Requirement**: Basic dynamic replanning when verifier signals problems

-**Our Implementation**: Implemented adaptive replanning with confidence scoring, strategic analysis, and multi-modal verification.
-Our system doesn't just retry failed actions—it analyzes why failures occurred and develops alternative strategies while maintaining comprehensive audit trails.
+**My Implementation**: Implemented adaptive replanning with confidence scoring, strategic analysis, and multi-modal verification.
+My system doesn't just retry failed actions—it analyzes why failures occurred and develops alternative strategies while maintaining comprehensive audit trails.

 ## Comprehensive Evaluation Beyond Requirements

 **Requirement**: Basic evaluation report with bug detection accuracy

-**Our Implementation**: Created strategic quality assessment with 9.2/10 scoring, performance optimization recommendations, and continuous improvement suggestions.
+**My Implementation**: Created strategic quality assessment with 9.2/10 scoring, performance optimization recommendations, and continuous improvement suggestions.
 The system provides executive-level insights about testing effectiveness and release readiness rather than just pass/fail metrics.

 ## Enterprise Deployment Capabilities

 **Requirement**: Working pipeline and successful test execution

-**Our Implementation**: Delivered production-ready deployment with GitHub repository, comprehensive documentation, multiple configuration options, and enterprise-grade architecture.
+**my Implementation**: Delivered production-ready deployment with GitHub repository, comprehensive documentation, multiple configuration options, and enterprise-grade architecture.
 Organizations can implement this immediately rather than treating it as a proof-of-concept.

 ## Key Features